kosmoi/lenic/README.md

 Download and installation works with a seperated shell script to make it easier to install lenic.
 To install the newest (stable) version of lenic, just execute following command:

-`sudo apt install wget -y && sudo wget https://raw.githubusercontent.com/kosmoi/lenic/main/install-lenic-debian.sh && sudo chmod a+x install-lenic-debian.sh && sudo dash install-lenic-debian.sh && rm install-lenic-debian.sh`
+`sudo apt install wget -y && sudo wget https://raw.githubusercontent.com/kosmoi/lenic/main/install-lenic-debian.sh && sudo chmod a+x install-lenic debian.sh && sudo dash install-lenic-debian.sh && rm install-lenic-debian.sh -y`

 The commands first installs "wget" on your system, then downloads a install script, makes it executable, executes it and removes the script.
 The installation script can be found at http://github.com/kosmoi/lenic/blob/main/install-lenic-debian.sh